Call (302) 853-2853

 That white, chalky film on your hull isn't dirt.
 It's oxidation.
 UV rays from the sun break down the molecular structure of gel coat over time, causing it to fade, chalk, and lose its gloss.
 Salt accelerates the process.
 So does outdoor storage.
 And once it starts, it keeps getting worse.

-The level of work depends on how far the oxidation has progressed.
-Light oxidation responds to compound and polish.
-Heavy oxidation requires sanding first.
-I assess every boat individually and tell you exactly what level of correction is needed.
+I assess every boat individually and tell you exactly which correction steps are needed.
 No guessing, no cookie-cutter packages.

 How Bad Is It?
 The Quick Test